 Additionally, hard water can form when it leaches up from the ground through limestone deposits and other minerals.
-At that point, as our water moves through the soil and rock and begins the hard water process.
+At that point, our water moves through the soil and rock and begins the hard water process.
 Moreover, hard water does not pose a health risk but creates other serious nuisances.

 How To Measure Water Hardness